 Do Hearing Aid Reviews Matter?

 Like many other electronic devices, someone who is not familiar with hearing aids might think that hearing aid reviews would be incredibly useful.
-Personally whenever I buy a new device, be it a TV, computer, phone, etc., I read probably dozens of reviews and glean a ton of useful information.
+Personally whenever I buy a new device, be it a TV, computer, phone, etc., I read dozens of reviews and glean a ton of useful information.
 Shouldn’t the same hold true for hearing aids?

 You can probably now see where the problem with hearing aid reviews lies.
-How can one person’s review of a device that is completely customized for their loss help another person decide if that same device would work for them?
+How can one person’s review of a device that is completely customized for their hearing loss help another person decide if that same device would work for them?
 The truth is, in most cases, it really can’t.

 Why hearing aid reviews do matter

 But don’t write off hearing aid reviews just yet, because they can be useful.
 If what you’re looking for in a review is confirmation of whether a hearing aid will sound good to you or not, you will probably not find what you are looking for.
 There are however, a few things about hearing aids that can very easily be objectively reviewed, i.e, frequency of repairs, functionality of bluetooth devices, claims of “water-resistance,” etc. So in moving away from sound quality, and focusing on some of the more objective qualities of hearing aids such as usability and durability, they certainly can be reviewed and compared.

 It’s important to remember that all hearing aids sound different, and they all perform differently, and for more reasons than I have time to discuss in this one post.
 If what you are looking for is reviews to ensure that you will have success with your hearing instruments, your time would be better spent looking for hearing provider reviews.
 The truth is, the technology doesn’t vary too much between each manufacturer, but the skill-levels and personalities of hearing providers varies greatly- so your time may be better spent reading hearing provider reviews, rather than hearing aid reviews.